One More Mountain

 While Asif tries to get Maryam and Rafi on one of the last flights out of Kabul, the Taliban come to the school, and Parvana must lead the girls out of Green Valley and into the mountains.

-All royalties will be donated to Canadian Women for Women in Afghanistan.
+All royalties will be donated to Right to Learn Afghanistan.

 Key Text Features